-Heading into today, shares of the biggest U.S. mortgage lender had gained 5.55% over the past month, outpacing the Finance sector's gain of 2.11% and the S&P 500's gain of 1.03% in that time.
+Coming into today, shares of the biggest U.S. mortgage lender had gained 2.94% in the past month.
+In that same time, the Finance sector lost 1.15%, while the S&P 500 lost 3.4%.

 Investors will be hoping for strength from Wells Fargo as it approaches its next earnings release.
-In that report, analysts expect Wells Fargo to post earnings of $0.93 per share.
-This would mark a year-over-year decline of 32.61%.
-Meanwhile, our latest consensus estimate is calling for revenue of $17.89 billion, down 11.74% from the prior-year quarter.
+On that day, Wells Fargo is projected to report earnings of $1.11 per share, which would represent a year-over-year decline of 5.13%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.71 billion, down 0.67% from the year-ago period.

-Any recent changes to analyst estimates for Wells Fargo should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Wells Fargo.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Wells Fargo is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Wells Fargo currently has a Forward P/E ratio of 10.98.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 10.98.
+Valuation is also important, so investors should note that Wells Fargo has a Forward P/E ratio of 11.05 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.09.

 Also, we should mention that WFC has a PEG ratio of 1.08.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.55 based on yesterday's closing prices.
+The Banks - Major Regional industry currently had an average PEG ratio of 1.29 as of yesterday's close.

 The Banks - Major Regional industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 91, putting it in the top 37% of all 250+ industries.